 - The ability to use linear perspective in the creation of volume and space

-- The creation of Form (composition) through the application of the elements of design – line, shape, value, color, texture
+- The creation of Form (composition) through the application of the elements of design – line, shape, value, and texture

 - Awareness of the application of principles of design – space, balance, rhythm, harmony, dominance, movement, proportion

 - An awareness of careers in which drawing/design are fundamental